Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 About Our Washington DC Itinerary 3 Days

-FAQs for Planning Trip to Washington DC
+FAQs for Planning a Trip to Washington DC

 How Much Should I Budget for a Trip to Washington DC?

-Each travelers’ trip to Washington DC cost will vary based on the type of accommodation they choose to stay in, how they opt to get around the city, where they eat and what ticketed attractions they choose to visit.
+Costs to consider for your Trip to DC Itinerary include accommodations, transportation, food and activities.
+Each travelers’ cost will vary based on type of accommodation, how they opt to get around, where they eat and what ticketed attractions they choose to visit.

 What is the Best Way to Visit Washington DC on a Budget?

-Because we are budget-conscious travelers, our Washington DC planner features top tips for free activities, affordable food, cheap transportation and budget accommodations.
-With our tips, it is easy to plan affordable trips to Washington DC.
+Fortunately, there is a way to visit DC on every budget.
+Many of the must-do’s in DC are absolutely free!
+Our Washington DC planner features top tips for free activities, affordable food, cheap transportation and budget accommodations.
+With our tips, it’s simple to plan affordable trips to Washington DC!

-How Many Days Do You Need to Visit Washington DC?
+How Many Days to Visit Washington DC?

 What is the Best Month to Visit Washington DC?

-Summers tend to be the busiest…and also the hottest.
-If you plan your trip to Washington DC in June, July or August, expect hot, humid weather and big crowds (which means long lines and difficulty obtaining entry tickets for some sights).
+There are pros and cons for travel to Washington DC in every season.
+Summers tend to be the busiest and the hottest.
+If you plan your trip to Washington DC in June, July or August, expect humid weather and big crowds.
+Which means long lines and difficulty obtaining tickets for some sights.

 Spring is a popular time to plan trip to Washington DC – especially when the cherry blossoms reach their peak.
-That said, springtime weather can be wet and chilly – and the city sees an influx of tourists at cherry blossom season.
+That said, springtime weather can be fickle and there’s an influx of tourists during cherry blossom season.

 What is the Best Way to Tour Washington DC?